Lucg/push-plugin-unity/README.md

 Device Id is unique device identifier in the Infobip Push system, for one application it will be generated only once.
 It can be used to send push notifications to a specific user.

-To get it, use the following method:
+To get it, use the following property:

 	string deviceId = InfobipPush.DeviceId;